 A PERSONAL ASIDE: I love the Season of Advent and enjoy making crafts and Christmas gifts in the Season accompanied by gentle quiet music that slowly welcomes me into the ambience of Advent.

-Church services over Advent and the Season of Christmas are a wonderful spiritual preparation and then — the Season of Epiphany when the tree now has only white lights on it – white … the colour of the Season of Epiphany.
+The Season of Advent and the Season of Christmas can be gentle and wonderful (wonder-filled) experiences leading to the Season of Epiphany when the tree now has only white lights on it – white … the colour of the Season of Epiphany.
 But, I’m getting ahead of myself.
 Right now, my focus is on the Season of Advent.

-To that end, on each of the Sundays in Advent, a ‘Soulistry’ reflection will be posted.
-Then, on Christmas Day – another reflection.
+To that end, on each of the Sundays in Advent, a Soulistry reflection will be posted.
+On Christmas Day – another reflection.

-And then, on each of the Twelve Days of Christmas (which begin on Christmas Day as the Twelve Days of Christmas – not before Christmas Day) there will be a separate ‘Soulistry’ reflection. 🙂
+And then, on each of the Twelve Days of Christmas, there will be a separate Soulistry reflection. 🙂

 June Maffin